Jon English: 2000s

 In 2000, English finished another musical project called Buskers and Angels, which toured September and October 2000 to warm reviews, and subsequently releasing a CD of the same name.
 At the Gimme Ted benefit concert on 10 March 2001, English was backed by his former band, Sebastian Hardie, for two of his songs.
 He released the amateur rights to his rock opera Paris and it was first performed in 2003 in Sydney and Gosford, New South Wales, with English assisting in the direction of the production and appearing as the Fisherman in one performance at Gosford.

 The piece was revived in Melbourne in 2004 and in Adelaide in 2008.
 Also in 2008, a re-worked version was performed in Sydney, with English as Menelaus.
 This revised production was met with generally positive reviews, but a few months later, English and Mackay completely updated the show.

 In 2004, English appeared as Sergeant Wilson in stage productions of Dad's Army touring through Australia and New Zealand.

 In 2006, English toured the country again as part of the Countdown Spectacular.
 Also in 2007, English and Peter Cupples toured their collaborative show Uncorked.
 Later in 2007, English filmed a children's mini-series titled Time Trackers in New Zealand, playing the role of a lovable but havoc raising hologram from the future.

 In 2008, English was awarded a Life Membership to the Parramatta Eels Rugby Leagues Club.
 English was hired as a motivational coach for the 2009 season, when Parramatta lost the NRL Grand Final, having beaten 14 other teams in home and away games to get to the Premiership decider.

 In 2009, he toured in a new production titled The Rock Show, a revue featuring classic rock music of the '60s and '70s, including songs by the Rolling Stones, Led Zeppelin, Bob Dylan, Deep Purple, Elton John and other high-profile musicians of those decades.
 It was conceived by "Paris" collaborator and director Stuart Smith with musical director Isaac Hayward.
 In 2010 "The Rock Show" made two appearances in Tasmania in support of the "Save the Tasmanian Devil" breeding programme.
 English was an ambassador for the programme.

 The Rock Show toured until 2013, with a CD/DVD released in 2012.
 In 2010, English played the title role in The Removalists by David Williamson at the Perth Theatre Company.

 In 2012, English returned to Tasmania, working with Encore Theatre, for a revival of Jesus Christ Superstar, with English in the role of Pilate.
 Funds raised at each performance and at the Launceston preview were donated to the programme.
 In 2013 Jon English played at the Sweden Rock Festival, backed up by Swedish hard rock band Spearfish.

-In 2015, English returned once again to play the Sweden Rock Festival and during his stay in Sweden he decided to record a new solo album together with his friends in the band Spearfish.
-Many new songs were written and recordings were set to start March 14, 2016.
+In March 2026, Jokers and Queens and Six Ribbons – The Ultimate Collection is to be re-released alongside a new Rarities album.